wolfgang-meyenberg/Powershell-Scripts/readme.txt

                     alphabetically.
 New place names will be added to the end of the file.

-it will not be changed.
-You may then edit this
-                    file and later apply GPS and translation files to your images.
+                    You may edit this file and later apply GPS and translation files to your images.

                     If only the gpsFile and translation file parameters are given, the translation file is applied to the GPS file,